-The needs of renewable heat are greater than the needs of renewable electricity
+The need for renewable heat is greater than for renewable electricity

-Renewable sources of energy known to the general public are essentially the hydro, wind and photovoltaic energies.
+Renewable sources of energy known to the general public are essentially hydro, wind and photovoltaic energies.
 These are all sources of electrical power.
 However, in the future, a majority of our renewable energy will be provided for heating uses.
-For instance, the “Program of the energy infrastructures of France” of the Minister of Environnement provides that 60% of the renewable energy in 2020 in France will be heat (thermal energy).
-In particular, biomass and geothermal energy for heat production (target markets of Kyotherm) represent three times more kWh than wind and solar energy combined.
-Below is a summary of the public goals for France :
+For instance, the French “Program for Energy Infrastructures” of the Minister for the Environment provides that by 2020, 60% of renewable energy in France will be heat (thermal energy).
+In particular, biomass and geothermal energy for heat production (target markets of Kyotherm) should represent three times more kWh than wind and solar energy combined.
+Below is a summary of the public goals for France:

 A. Heat production by sector in 2020